betadots/openvox-training/40_code-logic.md

 ```

 **Practice**:

-* Add parameter `packages` (data type: Array) to your `profile::base`
-* Use this parameter together with a condional to install different packages for diffierent OS families
+* Use a condional to manage `chrony` only on RedHat platforms and `ntp` on Debian.
-* Have also a look at stdlib::ensure_packages
-* Discuss file vs. ensure_packages
+* Do also the complete git/puppet workflow

+A sample solution can be found [here](./solutions/120_conditionals.md).

 ## Hiera Lookup Behavior